input-output-hk/mantis-ops/README.md

     * Requires a vault token for sign-in by providing the Vault token generated in the steps above.

+### Mantis-Ops Namespaces

+* The mantis-ops deployed infrastructure is separated into namespaces where jobs can either run in the main testnet namespace, `mantis-testnet` or a different namespace.
+* In general, use of the appropriate namespace as a parameter will be required when interacting with the mantis-ops projects.
+* Examples of this are:
+  * From the Monitoring webpage, some dashboards may include a Nomad namespace parameter near the top of the dashboard; also some queries may be parameterized with namespace
+  * From the Nomad webpage, a namespace drop-down selector will be visible in the top left of the UI
+  * From the Nomad CLI, a `-namespace $NAMESPACE` parameter is often required to return appropriate results
+  * From the Consul webpage, Consul CLI and consul-template results, registered services will generally have the Nomad namespace embedded in the service name
+  * From the Vault webpage and Vault CLI, in the kv/nomad-cluster path, subpaths will be prefixed by Nomad namespace

 ### Metrics and Logs

 * Metrics and logs can be found from the Grafana web UI at: https://monitoring.mantis.ws